In today’s world where media people make money spreading famous people’s blunders, image seems to be all that matters most.

-Talent, skills, and connection may take one to the top but only exceptional character keeps him there.
+Talent, skills, and connection may take a person to the top but only exceptional character can keep him there.

 Factors affecting character are the following:

-True character shows and gets tested in making decisions when no one is looking.
+Our true character gets tested in decision-making…especially when no one is looking.